enukane/homebrew-ettus-uhd/README.md

   local_blocks_path=/usr/local/share/gnuradio/grc/blocks
   ```

-- Install HackRF & RTL-SDR related blocks
+- Install RTL-SDR related blocks

   ```sh
   brew install rtlsdr gr-osmosdr gr-baz --HEAD
   ```
-- If you want a graphic interface to play with your HackRF, GQRX is great
+- If you want a graphic interface to play with, GQRX is great
   To install it:

   ```sh